jjsvenson/jj-svenson-baseball-analytics/pitchereval.md

 ## Project Description

 This report was created with the goal of evaluating a pitcher and his stuff.
-The report includes a table with usages, pitch metrics including velocity, spin, extension, break, tilt, VAA (adjusted to be in different parts of the zone depending on the pitch type), release point, and an arm angle approximation based on the pitcher's height and their release point), and results.
+The report includes a table with usages, pitch metrics including velocity, spin, extension, break, tilt, VAA (adjusted to be in different parts of the zone depending on the pitch type), release point, and an arm angle approximation based on the pitcher's height and their release point, and results.
 It also includes a pitch movement plot (with arm angles), a release point plot, and general location plots and whiff specific plots split by pitch type.
 The attached report includes all of the data from the 2025 Iowa baseball season but the code can be used to analyze any Trackman data.

 ### Pitcher Evaluation Analysis
 In this project, I wrote code in R to create a report analyzing a pitcher and their stuff when given Trackman data.